hamedbehzadi/Idoven-DS-Signal-Processing/README_Task_Files.md

 	- docker compose up

+After opening the Jupyter lab in your browser, the kernel named 'idoven' should be already activated.
+If not, change the kernel of the jupyter from defult to the kernel named 'idoven'.

 5- ptbxl_database.csv: This is one of the metadata from the dataset.
 From this file, we can read specific ecg files (please see notebook for more details).

+6- scp_statements.csv: We use the information of this file to add a column indicating the annotation/label of the signals.
+We read both signial and its corresponding annotation/label.

 ## Dataset